MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/native/holographic-remoting-coordinate-system-synchronization.md

 Starting with version [2.7.0](../native/holographic-remoting-version-history.md#v2.7.0), Holographic Remoting supports coordinate system synchronization.

 Use coordinate system synchronization to synchronize spatial data between a custom player app and a custom remote app.
-With that, it's possible to express spatial data within a common space even across different player and remote runtimes.
+With coordinate system synchronization, it's possible to express spatial data within a common space even across different player and remote runtimes.

-The coordinate system synchronization can be used, for example, to align content that was rendered by the player app with the content rendered by the remote app.
+An example for the coordinate system synchronization is to align content that was rendered by the player app with the content rendered by the remote app.
-Furthermore, coordinate system synchronization allows the custom remote app to correctly align sensor data from the player device that was retrieved, for example, by [HoloLens2ForCV](https://github.com/microsoft/HoloLens2ForCV).
+Furthermore, coordinate system synchronization allows the custom remote app to correctly align sensor data from the player device.
+Sensor data can be retrieved, for example, by [HoloLens2ForCV](https://github.com/microsoft/HoloLens2ForCV).

 In general, the coordinate system synchronization consists of two parts:

-- The player app sets and regularly updates the coordinate system (from now on, we refer to this as the "user coordinate system").
+- The player app sets and regularly updates the coordinate system (from now on, we refer to this coordinate system as the "user coordinate system").
 - The remote app gets the user coordinate system in a runtime-dependent way.
 With the synchronized coordinate system, both the player app and remote app can transform spatial data into a common coordinate system.